Whitewater recreation in British Columbia: Tatshenshini and Alsek Rivers

 This Alsek River system is located in the extreme north west corner of British Columbia and flows into Alaska.
 It unique scenery and significant rapids.
 In several locations glaciers feed directly into the river and rafts can paddle on lakes next to icebergs.
 Being located in an extremely remote area only week long expeditions are possible with a fly in and out required.
 Despite the remoteness, several outfitters operate on this river.
 The Turnback Canyon section is never run by commercial rafting outfitters and has only been conquered by a handful of world class whitewater kayakers.

-Other Notable Whitewater Rivers
+Other notable whitewater rivers

 Stikine River

 The Stikine River's Grand Canyon of the Stikine run is known for being one of the most difficult whitewater descents in the world.
 Officially considered unnavigable by B.C. parks, it has been run by only a handful of the most experienced whitewater enthusiasts, almost always with air support.
 The canyon is extremely deep, preventing any chance for kayaker to bail out mid trip.
 Despite being a decently large river the Stikine squeezes through surging chutes only a meter wide, the descent also includes several small waterfalls.